getify/foi-lang/formalization-work/Foi-Specification.md

     };
     ```

+**Static type.** A match expression's type is the union of its clause consequents' types, taken across every clause including the else.
+When no else clause is present, `empty` joins the union unconditionally -- the no-match path is always reachable from the type's perspective, and no property of the clauses discharges it.
+This is the multi-clause generalization of §4.2's guard typing; a one-clause else-less match yields exactly `consequent-type | empty`, consistent with the desugaring of §4.4.

+An else clause does not by itself collapse the union: `?(x){ [1]: "a"; : 0 }` has type `string | int`.
+What the else removes is the `empty` arm, not the multiplicity.
+See §9 for the union type's treatment.

+**Tail position.** When a match expression occupies a tail position, every clause consequent occupies a tail position, including the else consequent.
+This is §3.4.1's eligibility propagation, and it is the mechanism §3.4.3 relies on: because a function has at most one `^`, multiple exit values come from a match or guard inside that one return, and PTC eligibility reaches them structurally rather than through control-flow analysis.
+The no-match path of an else-less match produces the `empty` literal with no call and is trivially tail-safe.

 **Determinacy.** A match expression is *determinate* when its clauses cover all possible topic values (dependent form) or when the disjunction of clause conditions is a tautology (independent form).
+A match with an else clause (§5.4) is determinate unconditionally; it is the only construct in §4--§5 that can be.

-Depending on compiler configuration, Foi will or will not enforce determinacy (no *pattern-match coverage gap*) at compile time: a non-determinate match's value on no match is `empty`, per the abstract execution of §5.1 and §5.2.
+**Runtime semantics do not depend on determinacy.** A non-determinate match's value on no match is `empty`, per the abstract execution of §5.1 and §5.2.
+That is the whole of the language semantic; determinacy adds no runtime behavior.

+**The coverage-gap diagnostic is optional and §9-gated.** Whether the compiler rejects a non-determinate match is a compiler configuration, not a language rule.
+The analysis it would perform is not specified here and cannot be until §9 lands: deciding coverage of a dependent match requires enumerating a type's inhabitants, and deciding tautology over independent clause conditions requires reasoning about the conditions' types.
+A conforming implementation may omit the check entirely; one that implements it must not change the value any program produces, only whether that program compiles.

+The diagnostic is keyed on **surface form**.
+A guard expression lowered to a one-clause match (§4.4) is not a coverage gap -- its partiality is stated intent (§4.2), not an omission.
+The same shape written directly as `?{ [c]: e }` is exposed to the check.

 **Related forms.**

-- **Guard expressions (§4.2)** are the single-clause degenerate case of independent pattern matching.
-A single-clause independent match `?{ ?[c]: e }` is semantically equivalent to the guard `?[c]: e`.
+- **Guard expressions (§4.2)** are the single-clause degenerate case of independent pattern matching, and are *defined* as it: §4.4 states the desugaring normatively, and an implementation may share one evaluation path for both.
+See the surface-form keying above for how that lowering interacts with the coverage-gap check.

 - **Function preconditions (§3.5)** share the `?[cond]:` clause syntax but compose as a shortcircuit sequence at call entry rather than as a value-bearing cascade.
 See §3.5.1 for the multi-parameter tier-lifting rule that governs their evaluation ordering.